MatheusKS95/MatheusKS95/README.md

 <img align='right' src="https://matheusks95.github.io/images/sc2_block.png" alt="SpaceCrap2, a game made by me" />

 #### Things I'm working on 🔭
 I'm a freelance programmer.
-I use GitHub (and Bitbucket as well) to host my own projects.
-I'm currently working in a video-game of my own, without using game engines as much as possible.
+I use GitHub (and Bitbucket) to host my own projects.
+I'm currently working in a videogame of my own, without using game engines as much as possible.
 Most of my code is written in C, but I know C++ and C# as well.

 #### I'm learning 🌱
-Currently I'm learning OpenGL and Vulkan in order to work on my games, as well as improving my C and GLSL knowledge.
+Currently I'm learning OpenGL and Vulkan in order to work on my games and to improving my C and GLSL knowledge.
+I'm also learning new libraries and using them to work with my tools.

 #### Portfolio and contact links 🧲
 You can see my portfolio [here][portfolio].
 There you can find my contact info.